 I doubt very much that anyone will ever bother to make such a translation.
 However, if anyone does, I don’t want them to have to jump through hoops in order to get the necessary permissions, especially if I’m no longer around to grant them.

-UPDATE 2022-06-10: To my surprise, the pseudonymous blogger Konsuke has translated the entire book into Japanese.
-(See above for the download links.)
+UPDATE 2022-08-06: To my surprise, the pseudonymous blogger Konsuke translated the entire book into Japanese.
+(See above for the purchase and download links.)
 Konsuke originally published the translated chapters on his blog at con-cats.hatenablog.com, where you can read chapters from the book, his own comments about the book, and correspondence between him and me about various translation-related issues.
 You can also follow him on Twitter at @hitus_concats.